FAULT FINDING GUIDE

 Voltage indicator (GS38)

 Two-pole approved indicator for proving dead and confirming live voltage.
-Prove on a known source before and after use.
+Prove it on a known source or proving unit before and after use.

 Low-resistance ohmmeter